vaheminasyan2/MS-Architecture-Center-Scanner/README.md

 # MS Architecture Center Scanner

-A lightweight scanning tool used to analyze **Azure Architecture Center scenarios** and determine whether each article includes a **usable Azure pricing estimate**.
+A lightweight scanning tool used to analyze **[Azure Architecture Center articles](https://learn.microsoft.com/en-us/azure/architecture/browse/)** and determine which article includes a **Azure pricing calculator estimate link**.

-The tool is designed to support:
-- Pricing coverage audits
-- Identification of estimate gaps
-- Prioritization of estimate creation work
-- Reporting for PMMs, pricing, and content owners

----

 ## What the scanner evaluates